 Being woken up by a series of electric shock sensations in various parts of the body is one of the most unpleasant symptoms middle-aged women experience.
-They can occur on the back, in the arms or legs, and even pierce through the head.
-Fortunately, they are harmless and usually do not indicate a serious medical condition.
-Learn more about the most common causes of the electric shock feelings in the body during sleep.
+While they are usually harmless, they require proper evaluation to rule out other, potentially serious causes.

 The Causes of Electric Shock Feeling during Sleep

 There are various possible causes of the sensation of an electric shock during sleep, including:

 During menopause, hormonal imbalance might cause electric shock sensations throughout the day and night due to rapid shifts in estrogen levels.
 Moreover, women who suffer from other menopause symptoms, such as hot flashes or night sweats, report that they often induce electric-like shocks during sleep.

 Certain positions during sleep might cause the vertebrae to put temporary pressure on the nerve, triggering a series of electric-like stabs in the back, neck, or extremities.
 Occasionally, women might suffer from certain age-related chronic back conditions, such as a slipped disc or spinal stenosis, whose pain can be more pronounced in horizontal positions.

 Stress and anxiety

 Long-term stress and anxiety are known causes of electric shock feelings in the body during sleep.
 At night when our bodies relax, the mind is very vulnerable to overthinking and being bombarded with intrusive thoughts.
 Those anxious thoughts and feelings are believed to over-activate the nervous system, causing a miscommunication between neurons and resultant lightening-like jolts.